 You are embarking on an opportunity to learn about your course material through service that meets community needs.
 You will meet one or more educational goals through this service.
 Your course syllabus or assignment description should identify those learning outcomes.

 1. Reading your syllabus/assignment description, you should understand the following:

 - Is service-learning a mandatory part of the class?

 - What type of service activity is encouraged?
 Are there specific community partners or sites?

 - What are the “connections” that link the service and your course content?

 2. Note that many S-L sites/partners require you to attend training sessions to participate.
 Some of these trainings take place in the very beginning of the semester, so please pick your project ASAP.

-3. Chaminade’s Online Service-Learning Registration MUST be completed by Tuesday, February 6, 2018 for the spring DUG semester.
+3. Chaminade’s Online Service-Learning Registration MUST be completed by Tuesday, September 11, 2018 for the fall DUG semester.
 (Or defer to your instructor’s deadline.)

 IMPORTANT NOTE: If you have plans to participate in a pre-scheduled training that takes place after the due date, you should still register online, print the connection form, and send an email to firstname.lastname@example.org before the due date, indicating your site and your plans.